On the homotopy type of intersections of two real Bruhat cells: Introduction

 Section \ref{section:history} outlines the context and history of this problem.
 In Section \ref{section:permutations} we review some notation and useful facts about permutations; we are particularly interested in the \textit{Bruhat order} and in \textit{reduced words}.
 In Section \ref{section:preancestry} we define \textit{preancestries}, one of the main combinatorial tools in our work.
 In Section \ref{section:clifford} we present a quick construction of Clifford algebras and prove a few results.
 In Section \ref{section:tildeB} we construct the finite group $\tilde B_{n+1}^{+} \subset \Spin_{n+1}$. \textit{Ancestries} are defined based on preancestries and on the group $\tilde B_{n+1}^{+}$ in Section \ref{section:ancestry}.
 The concept of a \textit{thin} ancestry is discussed in Section \ref{section:thin}: this will tie in with the concept of total positivity.
 Section \ref{section:gsobis} is largely a review of \cite{Goulart-Saldanha0}: we discuss the Bruhat decomposition of $\Spin_{n+1}$ and define the \textit{lifted Bruhat order} in $\tilde B_{n+1}^{+}$.
 This induces a partial order in the set of ancestries (for a fixed reduced word).
 We already mentioned in Equation~\eqref{equation:BLz} that the set $\BL_{\sigma}$ is the disjoint union of closed and open disjoint subsets $\BL_z$: this is explained in Section \ref{section:BLz}.

 The second part of the paper begins with Section \ref{section:firstexamples} where we present first examples of the stratification of $\BL_\sigma$ (or of $\BL_z$) into subsets $\BLS_\varepsilon$ where $\varepsilon$ is an ancestry.
 The stratification is presented in full generality in Section \ref{section:stratification}: this is where we complete the proof of Theorem \ref{theo:two}.
 Basic properties of the strata $\BLS_\varepsilon$ are proved in Section \ref{section:goodstrata}.
 These are smooth contractible submanifolds.
 Whitney's property does not hold (Example \ref{example:bcbabdcb}).
 Nevertheless, the partial order among ancestries defined in Section \ref{section:gsobis} (based on the lifted Bruhat order) allows us to construct a dual CW complex and prove Theorem \ref{theo:CWcomplex} is Section \ref{section:CW}.
-Lemma \ref{lemma:topolemma} gives us the recursive step: this is a topological result similar to many well known results, but we did not find a reference.
+Lemma \ref{lemma:topolemma} gives us the recursive step: this is a topological result similar to many well known results, such as Poincaré duality, but we did not find a reference with the required generality.
 In Section \ref{section:euler} we apply Theorem \ref{theo:CWcomplex} to deduce information about the Euler characteristic of $\BL_z$ and of its connected components: we complete the proof of the third item of Theorem \ref{theo:one} in Corollary \ref{coro:eveneuler} and Remark \ref{remark:eveneuler}.
 As with any CW complex, the glueing maps for $\BLC_\sigma$ are extremely important: they are studied in Section \ref{section:glue}.
 We define the concept of a \textit{tame} ancestry: ancestries in low dimensional examples are tame and for tame ancestries, the glueing map is easy.
 In Section \ref{section:moreexamples} we apply our results to compute the homotopy type of $\BL_z$ in several examples; we also complete the proof of Theorems \ref{theo:one} and \ref{theo:collapse}.
+The proof of Theorem \ref{theo:collapse} is by then a long computation.
+Some examples are given in Examples \ref{example:4231}, \ref{example:4321}, \ref{example:54321} and \ref{example:54231}.
+Other examples are discussed in greater detail in \cite{Alves-Saldanha-2}.
+In particular, the case $n = 4$ (corresponding to $S_5$) and $\sigma = \eta$, the top permutation, is a larger example than the ones discussed here, with cells of dimension up to $4$.
+This example is carefully described in \cite{Alves-Saldanha-2}.